shaked32003/WGAN-GP-for-cat-dataset-and-classification-using-GoogleNet-PyTorch/README.md

 # Model

+Here, too, it was convenient to break down the explanations of the model into two main parts

+**WGAN model**

 ![IMG_4368](https://user-images.githubusercontent.com/96596252/195898370-b7fb3055-b7bd-42a8-bad9-7bcb29f7715f.PNG)

-The model chosen was as mentioned wgan-gp
-The architecture of the Generator was built from 5 blocks including:
+The model chosen was as mentioned wgan-gp for 128x128 input The architecture of the Generator was built from 5 blocks including:

 - nn.ConvTranspose2d()
 - nn.BatchNorm2d()